AliRezaJoodi/AVR_Projects/MotorDriver_DCMotor_SpeedControllerWithFeedback/README.md

 ## DC Motor Driver, Speed Controller With Feedback

 MCU:			ATmega32A
 Display:        	16x2 LCD
 Driver: 		Mosfet for Speed Controller
+Computer Interfacing:	RS232 to UART Converter with MAX232
+Computer Software:	Matlab
+Computer Software:	Visual Basic

 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better